onap/dcaegen2-collectors-ves/README.md

 For testing purpose, the docker image includes preset configuration which can be ran without DCAEGEN2 platform.

+### Consul - Dynamic configuration

+Application properties like /etc/collector.properties and Dmaap configuration /etc/DmaapConfig.json are change frequently by configuration stored in Consul(CBS) (TO DO add url)
+Configuration stored in Consul have bigger priority and always will override local configuration so all configuration modification should be done using Consul section dmap / ves-collector ( To CHECK).
+Frequently how often configuration will be fetch from Consul server is manageable in /etc/collector.properties property "collector.dynamic.config.update.frequency={time in minutes}".

+Actual configuraion /dpo/data-formats/ConsulConfig.json

 ### Testing

 For R1 as only measurement and faults are expected in ONAP, configuration are preset currently sto support these two topics only.